88/gapple-docs/docs/blocked.md

 # Block Checker + Drop Time API Routes
-This is currently the most accurate blocked username checker API.
+This API's purpose is to check if Minecraft usernames are blocked, taken, available, or dropping soon.
 These docs aim to serve as a guide on how to use this API and what responses can possibly be returned.

+**NOTE:** There may be a few extra JSON key/value pairs returned in these responses for debug purposes.
+Do not check the exact page content for responses!
+Please decode the JSON and check the individual `status` key or `error` key.

 ### `GET /blocked/:username`